gbdev/pandocs/src/MMM01.md

 RAM is more limited at only up to 16x 8 KiB RAM banks.
 However, despite these generous capabilities, no MMM01 cartridge was released with more than 4 games, and only _one_ contains any RAM at all.

-The ROM and RAM "game select" banking bits do not have to be set to the same value—this allows an MMM01 cartridge to not waste RAM space on games that do not have RAM, or mix and match games that have differently-sized ROM or RAM by packing them in tightly in the overall ROM/RAM of the cartridge.
+The ROM and RAM "game select" banking bits do not have to be set to the same value, this allows an MMM01 cartridge to not waste RAM space on games that do not have RAM, or mix and match games that have differently-sized ROM or RAM by packing them in tightly in the overall ROM/RAM of the cartridge.

 ::: warning

 The MMM01 can't completely block access to RAM for a game, so if the cartridge contains RAM it's recommended to assign any no-RAM games to the same single RAM bank to prevent no-RAM games from accessing or corrupting other games' save RAM.